envfetch: Fetch environmental data over spatio-temporal geometries

 See also

-Other relevant functions, used internally by envfetch
+Other relevant functions, used internally by envfetch: fetch,

-, extract_over_time
+extract_gee, extract_over_time

 Examples